Special Sunday meals

 We had roast beef with mashed potatoes and gravy, carrots roasted in the oven with the beef, corn pudding and a delicious Corn Chip Salad.
 (I failed to take a photo of the delicious homemade gravy on top of those whipped potatoes.)

 I helped Renie put the finishing touches on the salad and she allowed me to share the recipe here.

-If you’re looking for something that’s a little more substantial than a regular tossed salad; if you want something that’s a little festive and different; if you’re interested in a salad with a unique crunch and flavor, then you’ll want to try this one.
+If you’re looking for something that’s a little more substantial than a regular tossed salad, you’ll like this.
+And, when you want something that’s a little festive and different, this fits the bill.
+If you’re interested in a salad with a unique crunch and flavor, then you’ll want to try this one.

 Wait to add the corn chips until you have added the dressing, and do this just before it is served.

 - 1 lb. bacon, fried and crumbled

 - 6-8 hard boiled eggs, chopped

 - ½ lb. shredded Colby or cheddar cheese

 - 2½ cups corn chips - broken or slightly crushed